projen/projen/docs/api/API.md

-## class GithubActionTypeScriptProject 🔹 <a id="projen-actions-githubactiontypescriptproject"></a>
+## class GitHubActionTypeScriptProject 🔹 <a id="projen-actions-githubactiontypescriptproject"></a>

-Create a GitHub action with TypeScript.
+Create a GitHub Action with TypeScript.

 __Submodule__: actions